 Mark likes to walk, jog, bike and go to the beaches around St. Augustine.
 Mostly, he and Margrit appreciate the many good friends who have welcomed them to this wonderful neighborhood.

-Tara A. Owenand her husband Malcolm Frank are delighted to be brand new residents of Old City South, having purchased 252 Saint George Street in June of 2020.
+Tara A. Owenand her husband Malcolm Frank are delighted to be relatively new residents of Old City South, having purchased 252 Saint George Street in June of 2020.
 Transitioning into semi-retirement, Tara has spent much of her career running her own executive communications firm.
 She has ghost-written hundreds of speeches, articles, scripts, reports, and book chapters for Fortune 500 C-suite executives across every sector.
 It is hoped that some of that experience and expertise might prove useful to the OCSNA.
-She and her husband met at their 20th Yale college reunion and have 4 nearly adult children between them and two shelter dogs, Dudley & Tina.
+She and her husband met at their 20th Yale college reunion and have 4 nearly adult children between them and two shelter dogs, Dudley & Skipper Dee.
 Current interests include audio books and cross-stitching…at the same time.

 Burry Gowen is a founding member of the OCSNA and immediate past president, who continues to provide counsel to the Board as an emeritus member.
 Prior to moving to their home at 5 Tremerton Street, Burry and his wife Wendy lived in the Boston area, where Burry taught middle school social studies in the Lexington Public School system.
 While at Lexington, Burry served as Social Studies Department Chair from 1998 to 2005 and was named Lexington Public Schools Secondary Teacher of the Year in 2004.
 Burry has a B. A. in Economics from Marietta College and an Ed.M. from Harvard University.
 Wendy and Burry love their adopted hometown, its historical neighborhoods, and the warmth and welcoming nature of their neighbors.